 Get important health plan updates regarding COVID-19.

-Preserving health care coverage and preventing the spread of novel coronavirus is Wellmark's top priority.
+Wellmark's top priority is to prevent the spread of the novel coronavirus, and preserve access to health care.
 View important updates and get answers to questions regarding COVID-19 here Opens in a new window.

 Public health emergencies can feel overwhelming and isolating, and it may be difficult to understand where your organization fits into a response.
 Instead of adopting the "wait and see" approach, proactive actions can make a huge difference for the comfort, security, and safety of your employees and business operations.

 One of the key themes of any public health emergency or disease outbreak?
 Misinformation.
 Getting insights and updates from trusted sources is step one to managing any response.
 So let's start from the top.